JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 #### Quick Service

-My wife loves Starbucks, but there is one Starbucks on Earth that stand above all others.
-While the rest of us visit Epcot for the trilling rides Test Track and Sorin, or the inspiration of Innoventions and Spaceship Earth, my wife makes the journey to visit The Fountain View, Future World's own Starbucks, complete with custom designed cups.
+My wife loves Starbucks, but there is one Starbucks on Earth that stands above all others.
+While the rest of us visit Epcot for the trilling rides Test Track and Sorin or the inspiration of Innoventions and Spaceship Earth, my wife makes the journey to visit The Fountain View, Future World's own Starbucks coffee shop.
 I will admit, enjoying a hot coffee and pastry while watching the Fountain of Nations is a great way to start the day.

-A hamburger or meatball sub from the Electric Umbrella makes is a lunchtime staple, and offers generous amounts of seating.
+A hamburger or meatball sub from the Electric Umbrella is a lunchtime staple, and the restaurant offers generous amounts of seating.
 The location is great, easily accessible in the center of Future World.

-Our favorite quick service is in Future World, specifically in side The Land pavilion.
+Our favorite quick service in all Disney is in Future World, specifically inside The Land pavilion.
 The Sunshine Seasons offers a fresh take on quick service from Ahi Tuna and Salmon to fantastic sandwiches.
 This food court is one of the largest on property, and has something for everyone.

 #### Table Service

-A ride on Living with the Land will reveal the how interns and scientists at Disney work with agriculture.
+A ride on Living with the Land will reveal the how interns and agriculturists at Disney work with science of growing plants and fish.
 Fresh fruits, vegetables, and fish are harvested from this attraction, and served all over Disney properties.
-Overlooking the ride is the ever rotating Garden Grill.
+Overlooking the ride is the ever rotating Garden Grill restaurant.
 Family style and fun, this restaurant is a perfect place to end a night in Future World.
 Chip and Dale bring their friends to dinner, and on a good night The Mouse will drop by for autographs.

 We always enjoy walking around the aquarium after a ride on Finding Nemo.
-This aquarium is so large, the entire sphere of Spaceship Earth can fit inside.
-After a stroll through the aquarium and visit with Crush, we love to grab a meal at The Coral Reef.
-A beautiful restaurant with a wide variety of seafood dishes, this is an all time family favorite.
+This aquarium is so large the entire sphere of Spaceship Earth can fit inside.
+After a stroll through the aquarium and a visit with Crush, we love to grab a meal at The Coral Reef.
+A beautiful restaurant with a wide variety of seafood dishes and view of the magnificent aquarium, this is an all time family favorite.

 #### World Showcase

-Epcot's World Showcase is a foodie's dream.
+Epcot's World Showcase is a foodie's dream come true.
 Culinary creations from all over the world await the adventurous palate.
 Beer, wine, and spirits represent their homeland and are served by their countrymen.
 White tablecloths and street food are steps apart from one another.
 Mixed between the restaurants and kiosks are shops, attractions, and picturesque views.

 The grand pyramid in Mexico may look like a simple marketplace at first glance, but inside you will find a boat ride, restaurant, and tequila bar.
 La Hacienda de San Angel is one of my favorite places to enjoy a margarita, and if you watch the volcano eruptions you may spot a hidden mickey.
 If you are in the mood to try some authentic tequila, La Cava del Tequila can have a long line, but it does boast a nice selection of tequila and tapas.

 ![Mexico Pavilion at EPCOT](/img/post/disney-world-faq/mexico-pavilion.jpg) *The pyramid at the Mexico Pavilion houses more than just a marketplace.
 Inside there is also a restaurant, Tequila bar, and boat ride.*

-To my family, there is no better place to eat breakfast that Norway's Akershus.
+To my family, there is no better place to eat breakfast than Norway's Akershus.
 A character dining experience with the Disney Princesses, this restaurant offers breakfast, lunch, and dinner.
-The family style meets buffet, with Norwegian flair packs a hearty punch, and never ceases to amaze.
-I highly recommend this dining experience.
+Here family style meets buffet, and Norwegian flair packs a hearty punch.
+I highly recommend this dining experience, it never ceases to amaze our family.
+We usually end every trip with a meal at Akershus.

 Germany's Biergarten is a great place to drink beer, enjoy a buffet, meet new people, and watch a show all in one stop.
 Unless you are a party of eight, expect to make new friends as every table seats, well, eight people.
-They do have beer in boots, and a buffet that represents Germany very well, with sausage, schnitzel, sauerkraut, and other favorites.
+They do have beer in boots and a buffet that represents Germany very well, with sausage, schnitzel, sauerkraut, and other favorites.

 We cannot pass Italy without making a pit stop at the wine cart in the square.
 They serve cold beverages, with a Moscato that keeps us coming back.
 Tutto Italia Ristorante has the best Italian cuisine at the parks, and a late lunch starting with antipasto and a bottle of wine is never a bad idea.